MatthewSavitt/3ds-vJoy-controller/README.md

 # Getting the 3DS application

 ## From Releases
-Go over to the releases and download the binary
+Go over to the releases and download the binary (.3dsx) file.
+The newest version offers a shortcut for adding text with the 3ds' built-in  keyboard feature, and TOUCH MODE, which switches to a higher-packet-sending ds-stylus-style pentablet version of the app.
+To use it with the server, run the edition of the python server, labeled "serverTouchKeyboard.py".

 ## By building yourself
 `cd 3ds && make`